 With regard to social responsibility, the Company ensures that employees' wellbeing, development and work-life are taken care of to build a healthy work environment.
-During the COVID-19 pandemic, the Company has continued to sponsor its employees with continuous training and development to keep them up to date with changes in the insurance industry.
+The Company has continued to sponsor its employees for training and development to keep them up to date with changes in the insurance industry.
 By supporting education and training, the Company hopes to promote staff retention and to build a workforce capable of meeting the challenges of an increasingly complex business environment.